kzfm/FMOkit/README.md

 - **`mkfmoinp`**
   Generates GAMESS input files for FMO calculations from the mmCIF files processed by `mmcifprep`.
+  Alternatively, you can generate a GAMESS FMO input file from an MAE file processed with Maestro’s Protein Preparation tool.

 - **`gamoutparser`**
   Processes GAMESS output files and extracts data into analysis-ready CSV/TSV format.